makrai/notes/zadeh18-CMU-MOSEI-multimod-speech-emo.md

 Multimodal Language Analysis in the Wild:
   CMU-MOSEI Dataset and Interpretable Dynamic Fusion Graph A Zadeh, PP Liang, J Vanbriesen, S Poria, E Tong, E Cambria, M Chen, L Morency

 # Abstract

-* multimodal language Analysis is an emerging area of research in NLP.
-In-
+* multimodal language Analysis is an emerging area of research in NLP
-  * communication is multimodal (heterogeneous), temporal and asynchronous; it
+  * communication is multimodal (heterogeneous), temporal and asynchronous
   * language (words), visual (expressions), and acoustic (paralinguistic)
 * we:
   * CMU-MOSEI, CMU Multimodal Opinion Sentiment and Emotion Intensity
     * the largest dataset of sentiment analysis and emotion recognition to date
-  * novel multimodal fusion technique called the Dynamic Fusion Graph (DFG), we
+  * novel multimodal fusion technique called the Dynamic Fusion Graph (DFG)
     * how modalities interact with each other in human multimodal language
     * highly interpretable and achieves competitive performance to SOTA